saltyherb/WachsMeister/README.md

 # WachsMeister
 ESP32 Based Growcontroller for Indoor Growing on soil.
 DWC Version is planned.

-It's intendet to be used with EC controllable Ventilators and Exhaust fans and MeanWell Dimmable LED Drivers.
+It's intendet to be used with PWM controllable Ventilators and Exhaust fans and MeanWell Dimmable LED Drivers.
 It uses IFTTT to collect some data in a Google-Spreadsheet and it uses Blynk to push data to your smartphone.

 Fuctions: